remla25-team13/model-training/README.md

 ```

 ### Loading the dataset
 We load the dataset automatically through `dvc repro`.
 For this to work properly, you need to define the `GDRIVE_CREDENTIALS_DATA` environment variable. `GDRIVE_CREDENTIALS_DATA` holds the necessary information to load the Google Cloud Service Account responsible for managing our data.
+In general, we do not provide our Google drive credentials, but you might have gotten access to them though our submission.
+Besides exporting an environment variable, you can run `dvc remote modify gdrive gdrive_user_credentials_file PATH_TO_CREDENTIALS`.

 ## Project Overview